Brown Environmental Leadership Lab (BELL): Rhode Island

 The BELL: Rhode Island program is located at Brown University in Providence, Rhode Island.
 You will be staying in one of the residence halls at Brown University.
 You will be assigned up to two roommates, though many students will be staying in a single dorm space.
 You will share private bathrooms located in the hallway of the dorm.

-For students in BELL Rhode Island: Marine Ecosystems, Coastal Communities and Climate Resilience and BELL Rhode Island: Geological, Recent and Modern Climate Change, you will spend two nights in an individual tent at Round the Bend Farm in Massachusetts.
+You will spend three nights in an individual tent at Round the Bend Farm in Massachusetts.
 You will have access to running water and bathrooms near the campsite.
 You will be preparing and cooking some of your own meals with the help of the Round the Bend Farm staff (no previous cooking experience needed).

 Dining Services Information

 There are resources to help you with food-related allergies, dietary restrictions and other needs for accommodations to navigate the options in the dining halls.
 Prior to arrival, you should familiarize yourself with Brown’s dining website which provides information about the various dietary options available.
 This site also includes icons for specific food types (e.g. gluten-free) that are consistent with those found in the on-campus dining locations.
 Brown offers a variety of options and signage that allow many students to manage without additional accommodations.
-Students with any food restrictions are encouraged to utilize the Brown Dining My Meal site while on-campus.
-This tool is designed to help you make educated food choices in Brown’s dining halls and includes specific ingredients used in all available dishes.
+Students with any food restrictions are encouraged to utilize the Brown Dining site while on-campus.
+This site is designed to help you make educated food choices while navigating Brown’s dining halls.

 Personal Health and Medical Emergencies